jamesmontemagno/MonoDroidToolkit/README.md

 * StickyViewPager: Disable view pager from moving if you desire
 * SelectEndEditText: EditText view that always puts cursor at the end when focus is given.
 Great for remote control interfaces.
 * ProgressButton: Progress Bar button ported from :[@f2prateek](https://github.com/f2prateek/progressbutton)
+* HoloCircularProgressBar: Holo Circular Progress Bar, Similar to 4.1 clock, ported from [@passsy](https://github.com/passsy/android-HoloCircularProgressBar) *IMPORTANT* I have 0 to 100 scale which differs from original

 ### Utilities